RunqiZhao/Search_For_A_Data_Job/README.md

-# Final_Assign
+# Search For A DATA Job

-This Project is a text analysis about Data-related Jobs.
+This Project is a text analysis about Data-related Jobs with A shiny App at:  https://rickyz.shinyapps.io/Search_For_A_Data_Job/

 # Files